AI and Patient Care

 Streamlining Administrative Tasks

 From booking appointments to managing prescriptions to updating electronic health records (EHRs), there’s a significant amount of administrative work within nursing.
-One research study showed nurses spend at least 26% of their time on documentation, with some nurses reporting as high as 41%.
+According to the American Association of Critical-Care Nurses (AACN), as of November 2023, nurses spend about 40% of their time on documentation.

 Using AI to automate or streamline more of these administrative tasks can give nurses more time and mental energy to focus on their patients.
 AI-assisted voice recognition and language processing technology can help nurses save significant amounts of time on documentation and reduce the inevitable inaccuracies that arise when making manual entries.